4 dead in Santa Maria mobile home park shooting, explosion

 SANTA MARIA, Calif.
-(AP) - Authorities say four people are dead in a shooting and explosion at a Central California mobile home park.
+(AP) - A shooting and explosion left four people dead Friday at a Central California mobile home park, including the suspect, police said.

-KSBY-TV reports that the shooting took place shortly before noon Friday.
-Two men were found dead near the clubhouse area of Casa Grande Mobile Estates in coastal Santa Maria.
+Police responded to a shooting shortly before noon at the Casa Grande Mobile Estates in this Central California coastal town.

+They found two men dead at the clubhouse and were told that the suspect might be headed to a nearby home, police said.

-Police say a nearby home then exploded into flames.
-Firefighters couldn’t immediately fight the blaze because it was believed the suspected killer might be somewhere around.
-Authorities also say there was concern about ammunition going off inside the burning home.
+Firefighters couldn’t immediately fight the blaze because it was believed the suspect might be nearby.
+Authorities also say there was concern because ammunition in the home was exploding from the fire.

+“All throughout the firefighting efforts, ammunition was cooking off,” Police Chief Phil Hansen said.

 Eventually, the fire was doused.
 Police say they found two more people dead inside, including the suspect.